Through story, play, and human connection.

 A story about losing yourself —and finding your way back.

-A one-person theatrical journey blending humor, vulnerability, and wonder, created for anyone who has been functioning instead of living.
+A one-person theatrical journey blending humour, vulnerability, and wonder, created for anyone who has been functioning instead of living.

 Outcome in one line: